georgekakarlis/georgekakarlis/README.md

 ## Hi there, George from 🇬🇷  => check out my [website] 👋

-### I'm a Web Developer, Jr iOS Developer, ex-Chef(with 8 years in industry) and Krav Maga Enthusiast !!
+### I'm a Software Engineer with a focus on Full Stack Web Dev | ex-Chef(with 8 years in industry) and Krav Maga Enthusiast !!

 - 🔭 I’m currently learning everything 🤣
 - 🌱  Nature-Hiking lover